WorldHealthOrganization/smart-anc/input/pagecontent/documentation.md

 <img style="width:100%" src="assets/images/first-contact.svg"/>

-The Registration sequence illustrates the process of identifying and potentially creating the patient record, syncing that data with the central repository, and collecting initial information from the pregnant woman:
+The Registration sequence illustrates the process of identifying and potentially creating the patient record, syncing that data with a clinical data repository, and collecting initial information from the pregnant woman:

 <img style="width:100%" src="assets/images/registration.svg"/>